jainsomya972/Hackathon/README.md

-# Hackathon based on Machine Learning
-Task: Generating Transcripts of audio using live Recording, also recognizing emotion from tone using various Machine Learning API's

-Our Application JARVIS
+# Jarvis Captionizer and Translator

 1. JARVIS is capable of transcribing, generating closed captioning subtitles of spoken words in various Indian Languages(Hindi,   Tamil, Telugu supported only) during Live recording or from a audio file
 2. JARVIS also analyses the emotion of the speaker and give summary of it.
 3. Capabale of saving the transcribed words in specific file.

-How to open and use JARVIS
+## How to open and use JARVIS
 1. Execute the file /Binary/SpeechToText.exe
 2. Click on the RECORD icon to record the voice live.
 3. Click on the Language icon and select the preferred language.